5. Skip to content

 The DC barrel jack can become loose or develop poor contact over time:

-• If connector is loose, consider replacing the DC cable or jack
+• Solution: Reseat the DC connector firmly; if problem persists, replace the DC cable or jack

 3. Faulty DC Cable